kcrosley-leisurelabs/elrod-villa-wip/README.md

 While it's designed to be used as a chat, it can also be invoked with a question.
 For example, "Alexa, ask Vacation Rental to recommend a mexican restaurant."

 I'm providing all of this here because having an example like this would have helped me greatly when I was just starting out with developing a simple "answer a bunch of FAQ type questions" skill!

+This work was inspired by Dana Young's excellent "Vacation Rental Virtual Concierge" skill (see http://www.vacationrentalvirtualconcierge.com), which is an excellent tool for those who don't want to go whole hog and create their own custom skill.
+His service is fantastic, but I wanted to create something a little more custom.